The Correllian Tradition

 2) SYMBOLS

 Here are a number of symbols used in the Correlian Tradition.
 The first is the Correllium, the sigil of the Correllian Tradition as a whole.
-All Outer Court Members as well as all Clergy are allowed to wear the Correllium as a symbol of their membership in the Tradition.
+All non Clergy Members as well as all Clergy are allowed to wear the Correllium as a symbol of their membership in the Tradition.
 The Correllium goes on the left side of the stole, because it represents something that one belongs to as opposed to something one has done.

 As mentioned above, sigils of the Degrees which one has earned go on the right, while sigils of organizations which one belongs to go on the left side of the stole.